mkdocs/mkdocs/docs/user-guide/configuration.md

 ### repo_url

-When set, provides a link to your GitHub or Bitbucket repository on each page.
+When set, provides a link to your repository (GitHub, Bitbucket, GitLab, ...) on each page.

 ```yaml
 repo_url: https://github.com/example/repository/